sscl-tech/npth-dsl-spec/README.md

 SHAPE       : 'Rectangle' | 'Circle' | 'Square' | 'Elipse' | 'Diamond';
 WS          : [ \t\r\n]+ -> skip;
 ````
+>The lexer rules will tokenize the DSL and generate a stream of tokens.
+The token stream will go to the parser, and they will match the grammar that are defined in the parse rules and make a parse tree if all the syntax are correct.

 Lastly, the general syntax will be :